ydnrck/MDA/README.md

 - **RMI weather observations** — 10-minute weather readings from 17 stations across Belgium, available at [opendata.meteo.be](https://opendata.meteo.be).
 Variables include precipitation, temperature, wind speed, wind gusts, humidity, pressure, and solar radiation.

 ### Merged dataset
 The two datasets were joined by matching each AWV cycling site to its nearest RMI weather station (spatial nearest-neighbour matching) and aligning timestamps to the nearest 15-minute interval.
 The result is `cycling_weather_full.parquet` (~271 MB, ~40 million rows).
+This file is not included in the repository due to size.
+To reproduce the analysis, download both source datasets and run the merging pipeline or contact the authors.

 ### Key variables used